 - Citalopram (Cipramil)

-SSRIs like Lexapro work by increasing the levels of serotonin in the brain and impacting a person’s mood, emotions and sleep.
+SSRIs like Lexapro work by increasing the levels of serotonin in the brain, impacting a person’s mood, emotions and sleep.
 After sending a signal, the body will usually reabsorb serotonin into nerve cells through a process referred to as reuptake.
 However, SSRIs can sometimes be too effective, causing unbalanced levels of serotonin that make it hard to process emotions.
-While you may not necessarily feel depressed, it may be difficult to feel emotions that cause a high such as enjoyment or motivation, resulting in emotional blunting.
+While you may not necessarily feel depressed, it may be difficult to feel emotions that cause a high, such as enjoyment or motivation, resulting in emotional blunting.

 Feeling Flat Versus How You Felt Before the Medication